Acupressure Points for Balancing Fire and Water

-Yin and Yang are the two fundamental aspects of all creations: thoughts, material objects, emotions, plants, humans, business enterprises, relationships, everything.
-For the western mind we can think of “two sides of the same coin.”
-The coin is a single object, yet it is made up of two distinct sides.
+Yin and Yang are the two fundamental aspects of all creation: thoughts, material objects, emotions, plants, humans, business enterprises, relationships, everything.
+For the western mindset, we can think: “two sides of the same coin.”
+A coin is a single object, yet it is made up of two distinct sides.
 Without the union of both sides, we would not recognize the coin.
 This is Yin and Yang.

 Massage Therapists can easily learn how to add acupressure points into their collection of massage techniques.
-By combing just five acupressure points, a Massage Therapist can support the balance of Fire of Water in their client, thus supporting their overall well being.
+By combining just five acupressure points, anyone can support the balance of Fire and Water within another, thus supporting their overall well being.
 Let’s get started.

 Where is Fire in the human body?